okcoders/ok-coders-summer-2017-front-end/04-javascript-intro/04-02-variables-and-values.md

 	>

 The value of `age` is now `32`.
-Confirm this by typing the name of the varaible at the node prompt and pressing return:
+Confirm this by typing the name of the varaible at the node (or the chrome console) prompt and pressing return:

         > age
         32